Caleb-o/c3-cookbook/src/basics/hello_world.md

 }
 ```

 Functions in C3 use the `fn` keyword to denote a function declaration.
-It is then followed by the return type (void) and then a function name and its parameters.
+It is then followed by the return type and then a function name and its parameters.
 This should look pretty familiar for anyone who's used a C-style language.
 The interesting thing here is our `io::printn`.
 If you tried to remove the `io::` prefix, you will see this error:

 ```sh
 Error: Functions from other modules must be prefixed with the module name.